 This Southern Louisianan Coleslaw is tossed in a buttermilk dressing also.
 It has a few Louisiana ingredients that aren’t found in most slaw recipes.
 The cane syrup, Cajun seasoning, and pecans add a sweet, spicy crunch that will keep ’em coming back for more.
-It’s a great side with most meat dishes, but also delicious layered in a bar-be-cue sandwich or stuffed into a fish taco.
+It’s a delicious side with most meat dishes, but also irresistible layered in a bar-be-cue sandwich or stuffed in a fish taco.

 We begin making this salad by slicing some red and green cabbages with a mandoline.
 Now, this is a serious kitchen tool, so I always use the guard.
-It can be (and has been) dangerous, but it makes work in the kitchen quick and easy with a little wisdom.
+It can be (and has been) dangerous, but it does make work in the kitchen quick and easy with a little wisdom.
 A 10 oz bag of coleslaw from the grocery store can be used if you prefer.

 The Steen’s syrup is made in Abbeville, Louisiana, my birthplace, and was essential in our home.
 (It makes the best peanut butter and syrup sandwiches!)
 The Slap Ya Mama is one of my favorite Cajun seasonings if you haven’t noticed by now.
 This seasoning blend is simple with just the right ingredients so that it always compliments the food instead of overpowering it.
 Because this seasoning is low in salt, I sometimes add more salt, and this is such a time.